 Male Circumcision

 Some religions require male circumcision.
-In these cases, circumcision is usually performed on the 8th day of life.
+In these cases, it is usually performed on the 8th day of life.
 Newborn levels of vitamin K peak on the 8th day.
 Vitamin K helps the blood to clot, which is especially important when subjecting your new son to a surgery.
 If you choose to circumcise before the 8th day, it is well advised to administer vitamin K to prevent bleeding complications from the surgery.

-When not completed for religious reasons, there is no medical basis for circumcision.
+When not completed for religious reasons, there is no basis for circumcision.
 It is strictly a cosmetic procedure.
 It was not until WWII that circumcision became routine for soldiers to prevent infections from unsanitary conditions.
 Its practice then spread to newborns thereafter.
-The US is the only country that practices routine circumcision.
+The American Academy of Pediatrics (AAP) has also reversed its position and no longer supports circumcision.
+Their full text position statement is available at: http://aappolicy.aappublications.org/cgi/content/full/pediatrics%3b103/3/686.
+For a full review of circumcision, including how it is performed, visit www.circumcision.org

-Documented risks include:
+Documented risks

 - INTOLERANCE TO PAIN AT 6 MONTHS POST-SURGERY